 Composer.
 Sławiński was born on 27th November 1935 in Leśniczówka, near Warszawa [Warsaw].
 He studied musicology at the University of Warsaw.
 During his studies, he began his work as a journalist for the magazines Ruch Muzyczny [Musical Movement] and Jazz.
 In the years 1957-1963, he was music editor - and producer - at Telewizja Polska [Polish Television].
 There he made his debut as a composer of music for Teatr Telewizji [Television Theatre] and for Agnieszka Osiecka’s series Listy śpiewające [Singing Letters].
 These songs later became known in their own right.
 Sławiński has also worked with Wojciech Młynarski and, later, with Jeremi Przybora.
 These first works gave rise to proposals from filmmakers: Sławiński is the author of music for many films, including the series Chłopi [The Peasants], Komediantka [The Comedienne] (based on the novels of Władysław Reymont) and Najdłuższa wojna nowoczesnej Europy [The Longest War of Modern Europe].
 Since 1970, he has composed works of contemporary classical music - Upamiętnienie [Imperishable] for mezzo-soprano, retuned piano and tape, to the words of Wisława Szymborska; Ballada for six percussionists; Canto for string orchestra; Pulsar for percussion and tape; and Intermezzo for string quartet.
 Among his more popular works are his “Finished” symphony for mezzo-soprano, bass, choir and orchestra, to the words of Jeremi Przybora; and his musical fairy-tale for young listeners Lis Witalis [Witalis the Fox] (based on the tales of Jan Brzechwa) for singing actors, choir and orchestra.
 Sławiński is a member of - and has worked in the leadership of - the Polish Composers’ Union.
 He also worked for a short time at Polskie Radio [Polish Radio] - From 1990 to 1991, he was director of the Second Programme.

-author’s orchestral materials
+author’s publications for saleauthor’s orchestral materials

 list of authors